 – Teeth – check your rabbit’s teeth on a regular basis as rabbit teeth never stop growing!
 Check House Rabbit Society’s website to learn all about oral health in rabbits.

-Always be aware of your rabbit’s eating, pooping and peeing behavior as this can tell you if anything is wrong with them.
+Be aware of your rabbit’s eating, pooping and peeing behavior as this can inform you if anything is wrong.
 Please read this article to learn more about your rabbit’s digestive system.

 *Follow these steps if your rabbit stops eating or using the litter box, take immediate action to avoid your rabbit worsening.